AI-ffinity/nmr_tutorials/Sample_Preparation/4D_Experiments/No_Glycerol.md

 - Vortex the tube briefly to ensure thorough mixing.
 - Transfer the contents to the Shigemi tube.
-- Centrifuge the Shigemi tube on the table rotor to get rid of the bubbles.
+- Spin the Shigemi tube on the table rotor to get rid of the bubbles.

 **The following steps should be performed by NMR facility personnel but are included here for completeness:**